Skip to main content

 What are the Equinix Fabric SLAs for latency, up-time, and provisioning?

-The Equinix Fabric Product and Policy Document is a guiding contractual template explaining general Equinix definitions, policies, SLAs, and the Terms and Conditions of doing business with Equinix.
+The Equinix Fabric Product and Policy Document is a guiding contractual document explaining general Equinix definitions, policies, SLAs, and the Terms and Conditions of doing business with Equinix.
 The Equinix Fabric Product and Policy document is a guiding document, and not a contract.

 Service Providers